When and how CNNs generalize to out-of-distribution category-viewpoint combinations: How do CNNs generalize to OOD combinations?

-{\bf Specialization score correlates with generalization to \emph{unseen} category-pose.} We first investigate the emergence of category and pose neurons in the final convolutional layer of the networks.
-Fig.~\ref{fig:specialization}b and c show the percentage of neurons of each type in \emph{Shared} and \emph{Separate} architectures as \textit{seen} combinations are increased.
-As can be seen, all neurons in the category and pose branches of the \textit{Separate} architecture become specialized to category and pose respectively.
-But in the \textit{Shared} case, as the network is expected to simultaneously learn both tasks, both kinds of neurons emerge.
-In Fig.~\ref{fig:specialization_scores} we present the median of specialization scores across neurons,~\ie the median of $\Gamma^k$, in the final convolutional layer for \emph{Shared}, \emph{Split}, and \emph{Separate} architectures across multiple backbones in \textit{Biased-Cars} dataset.
-These are presented separately for the category and pose neurons.
-We show that as \emph{seen} combinations increase, there is a steady increase in the specialization score for both category and pose neurons, suggesting specialization.
-These trends mirror the generalization trends for networks which suggests that specialization facilitates generalization to \textit{unseen} combinations.
-In the supplement, we present these results for the other datasets, which support the same conclusions.
-Also, we show that as expected, the specialization builds up across layers~\cite{goodfellow2009measuring,poggio2016visual}.
+In Fig.~\ref{fig:specialization_scores} we present the median of specialization scores across neurons,~\ie the median of $\Gamma^k$, in the final convolutional layer for \emph{Shared}, \emph{Split}, and \emph{Separate} architectures across multiple backbones in \textit{Biased-Cars} dataset (see supplement~\ref{app:specializationiLab} for results in other datasets).
+These results are presented separately for the category and viewpoint neurons.
+We show that as in-distribution combinations increase, there is a steady increase in the specialization score for both category and viewpoint neurons, suggesting specialization.
+These trends mirror the generalization trends, which suggests that specialization facilitates OOD generalization.
+Invariance and selectivity scores are reported separately in supplement ~\ref{app:InvarianceAndSelectivity}.
+We also show that specialization builds up across layers (supplement~\ref{app:SpecializationBuilds}) as expected ~\citep{goodfellow2009measuring,poggio2016visual}.

-{\bf \emph{Separate} networks facilitate the emergence of specialized neurons.} Fig.~\ref{fig:specialization_scores} reveals that \textit{Separate} architectures facilitate specialization, while the \emph{Shared} architecture makes it harder for the neurons to specialize (lower specialization scores).
-This might be because the \emph{Shared} architecture tries to split into two specialized parts, but this specialization is much stronger in the \textit{Separate} architecture due to already having separate branches.
-This capability to specialize could explain why the \textit{Separate} architecture generalizes better to \textit{unseen} category-pose combinations.
+{\bf \emph{Separate} networks facilitate the emergence of specialized neurons.} Fig.~\ref{fig:specialization_scores} shows that \textit{Separate} architectures facilitate specialization, while the \emph{Shared} architecture makes it harder for the neurons to specialize (lower specialization scores).
+This might be because unlike the \emph{Shared} architecture, the branches of the \textit{Separate} architecture are not forced to preserve features relevant to both tasks.
+Each branch can develop features which are selective to only one task, and invariant to the other.
+This may facilitate an increase in specialization and thus enable better performance on OOD combinations.
+Even though the \emph{Shared} architecture tries to split into two specialized parts, this specialization is much stronger in the \textit{Separate} architecture due to already having separate branches.